Missed the Back to School Workshop? Watch the Recordings Here

 Representation

 When creating materials about countries and cultures that aren't our own, we run the risk of generalizing and perpetuating stereotypes about that country or culture.
-The same risk applies when we write about those with different identities, backgrounds, or experiences as our own.
+The same risk applies when we write about those with different identities, backgrounds, or experiences from our own.
 At Voces, we recognize this possibility and work to avoid it by consulting with native speakers that hail from a wide array of countries, cultures, identities, backgrounds, and perspectives when creating content.
 When possible, we hire these representatives to create the content themselves, giving students direct insight into their unique perspectives.
 When that isn't possible, we have these representatives review and comment on the material, pointing out ways it can be more accurate and authentic.

 We want to reflect realities, not assumptions or stereotypes.
 If you feel that you personally have a unique perspective or insight to contribute, please email us at [email protected] so we can add you to our list of representatives!